 The purpose of the Capstone course is for the students to apply knowledge acquired during the Animal Science program to design a project required for Technical Skills Attainment for the WTCS system.
 During the project, students engage in the entire process of solving a real-world animal science scenario.
 This is a last semester course only.

-091-180 Animal Science
+091-181 Intro to Animal Science

 Provides fundamental knowledge of the animal science field.
 Topics include animal health, animal environments, anatomy and physiology, genetics and reproduction, animal feedstuffs, and job-related safety.
-Participants will experience animal concepts through the completion of hands-on activities.